circleci/circleci-docs/jekyll/_cci2/caching.md

 In cases where the build tools for your language include elegant handling of dependencies, partial cache restores may be preferable to zero cache restores for performance reasons.
 If you get a zero cache restore, you have to reinstall all of your dependencies, which can result in reduced performance.
 One alternative is to get a large percentage of your dependencies from an older cache instead of starting from zero.

 However, for other types of languages, partial caches carry the risk of creating code dependencies that are not aligned with your declared dependencies and do not break until you run a build without a cache.
-If the dependencies change infrequently, consider listing the a zero cache restore key first.
+If the dependencies change infrequently, consider listing the zero cache restore key first.
 Then, track the costs over time.
 If the performance costs of zero cache restores (also referred to as a *cache miss*) prove to be significant over time, only then consider adding a partial cache restore key.

 Listing multiple keys for restoring a cache increases the odds of a partial cache hit.
 However, broadening your `restore_cache` scope to a wider history increases the risk of confusing failures.
 For example, if you have dependencies for Node v6 on an upgrade branch, but your other branches are still on Node v5, a `restore_cache` step that searches other branches might restore incompatible dependencies.